Latest | DevOps platform integration | GitLab integration

 • GitLab URL: The GitLab API URL.
 We recommend using https://gitlab.com.
 You can also use your own GitLab server URL.

-Adding a personal access token for importing projects
+Providing a GitLab personal access token

 Analyzing projects with GitLab CI/CD